filecoin-project/FIPs/FIPS/fip-solstice.md

 1.  **Reward actor (f02): the thin splitter (L1, built-in).** It holds an ordered *list of streams* records, each holding a *Weight* (how much of the block reward the stream receives) and a *Distribution* (to whom it is paid).
-The per-epoch split logic is fixed and simply iterates over whatever the list currently contains, so a new stream needs no new code to be paid.
+The split logic is fixed and simply iterates over whatever the list currently contains, so a new stream needs no new code to be paid.
 Adding a future stream is an on-chain list write rather than a network upgrade.
 By governance convention it still requires an accepted FIP.
-We begin with only 3 streams: Consensus, Service and Burn; at every epoch f02 reads its own state, splits BR across the streams by current
+We begin with only 3 streams: Consensus, Service and Burn; at each block-reward issuance, f02 reads its own state, splits BR across the streams by current
     weight: pays winning miner and each orchestrator wallet its share of the service stream directly, and burns the remainder.